River911009/Coding_in_C/22Jan2020_CharacterProcess.md

 Add another function to change upper case to lower case.

 Question #2:
 According to the ASCII table, characters subtract 32 will become to upper case.
-But if we want to change to unknow string and it can be decrypt to original string, so it is a encrypt/decrypt program.
+But if we want to change it to unknow string and decrypt to original string, so it is a encrypt/decrypt program.
+How do you make it work?

 ### End